Approximation Algorithm for Generalized Budgeted Assignment Problems and Applications in Transportation Systems

-The scheme can also be extended to the different upper bounds of the number of allowed bins for different items: if the upper bound is $\rho_i$ for item $i$, and $\rho=\min_i \rho_i$, then their algorithm yields $\beta\left(1- \frac{1}{e^{\rho}}\right)$ approximation.
-The key difference between $\rho$-SAP and $2$D-$\rho$-BAP-CUW is that all bins are assumed to be available, and there is no cost for utilizing bins and assigning items to bins in $\rho$-SAP.
+The scheme can also be extended to the different upper bounds of number of allowed bins for different items: if the upper bound is $\rho_i$ for item $i$, and $\rho=\min_i \rho_i$, then their algorithm yields $\beta\left(1- \frac{1}{e^{\rho}}\right)$ approximation.

-P{\'e}rivier et al. \cite{perivier2021real} study the Real-Time Line Planning Problem (RLPP), which is described in Section \ref{sec:rlpp}.
-They develop a random rounding algorithm based on the scheme proposed by Fleischer et al. \cite{fleischer2011tight} to find a $(1-\frac{1}{e}-\epsilon)$-approximation solution with a probability of violating the budget constraint bounded by $e^{-\frac{k}{3}\epsilon^2}$, where $k=\frac{B}{\max_{l\in[L]}c_l}$.
-The probability bound $e^{-\frac{k}{3}\epsilon^2}$ can be higher than $\frac{1}{2}$ even when $k$ is as high as $\frac{1}{\epsilon^2}$.
-We will discuss this in more detail in Section \ref{sec:rlpp}.
+None of the aforementioned studies are applicable to scenarios that include budget constraints on bins.